History of Athens: Name

 The name of Athens, connected to the name of its patron goddess Athena, originates from an earlier Pre-Greek language.
 The origin myth explaining how Athens acquired this name through the legendary contest between Poseidon and Athena was described by Herodotus, Apollodorus, Ovid, Plutarch, Pausanias and others.
 It even became the theme of the sculpture on the west pediment of the Parthenon.
 Both Athena and Poseidon requested to be patrons of the city and to give their name to it, so they competed with offering the city one gift each.
 Poseidon produced a spring by striking the ground with his trident, symbolizing naval power.

 Athena created the olive tree, symbolizing peace and prosperity.
 The Athenians, under their ruler Cecrops, accepted the olive tree and named the city after Athena.
 (Later the Southern Italian city of Paestum was founded under the name of Poseidonia at about 600 BC.)
 A sacred olive tree said to be the one created by the goddess was still kept on the Acropolis at the time of Pausanias (2nd century AD).
 It was located by the temple of Pandrosus, next to the Parthenon.
 According to Herodotus, the tree had been burnt down during the Persian Wars, but a shoot sprung from the stump.
 The Greeks saw this as a symbol that Athena still had her mark there on the city.

-Plato, in his dialogue Cratylus, offers his own etymology of Athena's name connecting it to the phrase ἁ θεονόα or hē theoû nóēsis (ἡ θεοῦ νόησις, 'the mind of god').
+Plato, in his dialogue Cratylus, offers an etymology of Athena's name connecting it to the phrase ἁ θεονόα or hē theoû nóēsis (ἡ θεοῦ νόησις, 'the mind of god').